History of Prospect Park: Life as a Sculpture is a guest contribution by Christopher Frederic Lapinel

 A gentle, literally grounding reminder that each person is the pioneer of one’s own life.
 Regardless of so-called achievements, rank, or class.

-In Prospect Park, people can release anxieties and pressures, remember who they are: the lingering fantasies, hopes, and sense of one’s selfhood that provides inextinguishable optimism.
+In Prospect Park, people can release anxieties and pressures, remember who they are: the lingering fantasies, hopes, and sense of one’s selfhood that provides inextinguishable optimism and that’s why it’s one of the best parks in NYC.

-If you enjoy historical pieces, be sure to check out the history of the Brooklyn Bridge: Engineering a Love Story, another wonderful piece by the author of this Prospect Park history piece, Christopher Frederic Lapinel.
+If you enjoy historical pieces, be sure to check out these other pieces by our guest author Christopher Frederic Lapinel: